-Our 2020-22 Strategic Plan identifies 14 objectives for the next three years, which are helpful for communicating our strategic direction, but are not always tangible.
-In contrast, Specific, Measurable, Achievable, Relevant, and Time-bound (SMART) goals provide focus, inspire action and create accountability.
+Our 2020-23 Strategic Plan identifies 14 objectives for the next four years, which are helpful for communicating our strategic direction, but are not always tangible.
+In contrast, Specific, Measurable, Achievable, Relevant, and Time-bound (SMART) goals provide focus, inspire action, and create accountability.
 In 2020, we will set SMART goals for a key set of our strategic objectives.

-We currently have the SMART goal of 35% of our firsttime homebuyer mortgages going to households of color and indigenous communities, which we are on the verge of achieving.
-This goal and earlier versions were a key driver behind our success in more than doubling our lending to households of color and indigenous communities.
+We currently have the SMART goal of 35% of our first-time homebuyer mortgages going to households of color in 2019, which we are on the verge of achieving.
+This goal and earlier versions were a key driver behind our success in more than doubling our lending to households of color.